I'll either roll in egg or being the guy who's pushing them out.

 Yes.

-But that doesn't mean that a a parent uh that is saying they don't want CRT taught to young kids uh or or gender identity issues taught to young kids is somehow, you know, being equated in any way, shape, manner or form uh, you know, uh with the FBI using terms like based or red pilled or signs of racially or ethnically motivated violent extremism.
+But that doesn't mean that a parent that is saying they don't want CRT taught to young kids or gender identity issues taught to young kids is somehow being equated in any way, shape, manner, or form, you know, with the FBI using terms like based or red-pilled or signs of racially or ethnically motivated violent extremism.

-Now, what what else have we learned that you know Catholic churches that use the traditional mass that were recruiting in spite of uh a denial before Congress and Josh Hawley, Merrick Garland denied they were doing it.
+That, you know, Catholic churches that use the traditional masks, they were recruiting in spite of a denial before Congress and Josh Hawley, Merrick Garland, denied they were doing it.

-Now we have the evidence that in fact that they were, uh just like the FBI was weaponized against you know, moms and dads at at school board meetings, looking into them whether they're domestic terrorists.
+Now we have the evidence that in fact they were, just like the FBI was weaponized against, you know, moms and dads at school board meetings, looking into them, whether they're domestic terrorists.

 It may be time the world's premier law enforcement agency has so has become so toxic, we may have to replace them.